-- Go through all the tools, parts, equipment, supply, and material in the workplace. - Categorize them into two major groups: needed and unneeded. - Eliminate the unneeded items from the workplace.
-Dispose of or recycle those items. - Keep the needed items and sort them in the order of priority.
+- Go through all tools, parts, equipment, supply, and materials in the workplace. - Categorize into two major groups: needed and unneeded. - Eliminate unneeded items from the workplace.
+Dispose of or recycle those items. - Keep need items and sort in order of priority.
 When in doubt...throw it out!